clozach/arkyve/README.md

 ## Behavior

-- If an Archive or Archives folder exists in the current directory, move the file(s) into it.
+- If an Archive, Archives, or 4-Archives folder exists in the current directory, move the file(s) into it.
-- Else, if an Archive or Archives folder exists in the parent directory, move the file(s) into it.
+- Else, if an Archive, Archives, or 4-Archives folder exists in the parent directory, move the file(s) into it.
-- Else, create an Archive or Archives folder in the current directory and move the file(s) into it.
+- Else, create an Archive folder in the current directory and move the file(s) into it.